Anyolite/anyolite/README.md

 # Description

-Anyolite allows for wrapping Crystal classes and functions into mruby with little effort.
+Anyolite allows for wrapping Crystal classes and functions into Ruby with little effort.
-This way, mruby can be used as a scripting language to Crystal projects, with the major advantage of a similar syntax.
+This way, Ruby can be used as a scripting language to Crystal projects, with the major advantage of a similar syntax.

 This project is currently in active development, so please report any bugs or missing relevant features.